Capgemini/powerapps-specflow-bindings/README.md

 }
 ```

+You can also dynamically set lookups by alias using `<lookup>@alias.bind`.
+This is currently limited to records that have already been created as part of a different file.

 > ⚠ When using faker syntax, you must also annotate number or date fields using `@faker.number`, `@faker.date` or `@faker.dateonly` to ensure that the JSON is formatted correctly.

-You can dynamically set lookups by alias using `<lookup>@alias.bind` as shown in the example above.
-This is currently limited to records that have already been created as part of a different file.

 ## Contributing